Look Up Arizona Divorce Records: Free Search

 Patrons living in Phoenix may contact the Maricopa County Clerk of the Superior Court, as was seen earlier.12 Tucson residents will need to get in touch with the Pima County Clerk of the Superior Court, and interested parties located in Mesa will also need to contact the Maricopa County Clerk of the Superior Court as advised by the city.

-Finding Family Divorce Records Through Arizona State Archives for Free
+Finding Family Divorce Records via the Arizona State Archives (Free Access)

 When citizens are searching for Arizona divorce records that are old for the purpose of tracing their family lineage, they have a myriad of options at their disposal—these include the State Library, Archives & Public Records and the Clerk of the Superior Court.